We may earn money or products from the companies or links mentioned in this post.

 Even More Must Read Disneyland Tips (23 of them)

 - Avoid the line for a Dole Whip.
 Dole Whips are a beloved Disneyland Treat.
 You can skip the long lines for Dole Whips by hopping inside the outdoor waiting area for the Enchanted Tiki Room.
 You can order from there and the line is usually only a couple people long.
+UPDATE: This is no longer an option because the line inside the Enchanted Tiki Room waiting area is now for my new favorite time saving tip – Mobile Ordering!!!!
+Use mobile ordering for getting a Dole Whip without the long wait.

 - You can ride in the front of the Monorail.
 Depending on the weather, you can actually ride in the front of the monorail at Disneyland.
 Simply ask a cast member at the loading dock and if they have it open they will let you know.
 If others have beat you to the punch in asking for the front, you may have to wait for the next time but it is a really cool experience.

 - Your FASTPASS Reminder Stub tells you when you can get another FASTPASS.
 We were just at Disneyland with our friends for a whole week.
 They never realized that you don’t have to actually USE your fastpass before you can pull another one.
 You can get another fastpass either at the beginning of your return time or two hours after you pulled your fastpass (whichever comes first).
 Fastpass reminders actually have printed on the bottom when you can go get your next fastpass ticket.
 So yes, you can go get another one before hopping in the fastpass line.
+UPDATED TIP: For MaxPass this info will appear in the Disneyland App.
+If you do not have MaxPass but have linked your tickets to the app, this info should also be available in the app.

 - Take a picture of the back of your ticket.
 With the new Digital FASTPASS system, you will be taking your tickets in and out a lot.
 (You can read about the new Digital FASTPASS system here) Plus it will be going on water rides with you.
 In case your ticket gets lost or damaged, be sure to have a picture of the back of your ticket, including the full bar code (and numbers under it).
 This will make it easier to get a replacement ticket.
+Even if you link your ticket to the Disneyland App, still take a picture.
+The app has been known to go down and you will want that picture in case you don’t have your hard stock ticket readily available.

 - Some meals can easily feed two people.
 We are usually cheap skates when it comes to spending money on food at Disneyland, but there are several places where you can get one meal that will easily feed two people.
 Our favorite is the Plaza Inn’s Chicken Dinner.
 It will easily feed both my husband and I, and sometimes even the Goof as well.